top of page

 As the final decision is immediately and legally binding, it is akin to a creditor securing a court judgement in their favour but without the lengthy time period of a civil suit.

-That said it still usually takes just under 90 working days to go from service of Payment Claim to final adjudication decision, which is still a considerable amount of time for a contractor.
-If extensions are filed, it could take even longer than this.
+That said, it still usually takes just under 90 working days to go from service of Payment Claim to final adjudication decision, which is still a considerable amount of time for a contractor.

-In our experience, statutory demands under the Companies Act 2016 can be the most ideal strategy to secure payment for uncontested construction debts involving operational corporate debtors.
+In our experience, statutory demands under the Companies Act 2016 have been ideal to secure payment for uncontested construction debts involving operational corporate debtors.

 sample statutory demand used effectively in construction debt recovery case